prosif/foo/Notes.md

 more enemies

 07/31/15 We need a fonter module, to pull letters from an image, and draw those as images.
-Otherwise calculating fonts using the standard api is too slow for an HUD
+Otherwise calculating fonts using the standard canvas api is too slow for an HUD

+07/31/15 If the player pushes into the world boundary they slow down.
+In order for the player to maintain constant speed, velocity is distributed in the direction the player heads. `restrict` changes the players coordinates to be within the boundaries effectively negating the velocity in the direction facing the wall.
+As a result the velocity perpendicular to the wall with magnitude less than the indended speed.